Septimer (Avers-Juf - Septimerpass - Casaccia)

 Description

 The hike starts in Avers-Juf.
-The ascent to Forcellina (2,672 m) leads from Avers-Juf southeastwards through the willow slopes.
-At the top of the pass, the view opens up to the south of the Engadine and Bergeller mountains.
-The descent leads past the Leg da Sett to the Septimer Pass (2,310 m), from where you can descend to Casaccia in bergell.
+The ascent to Forcellina (2,672 m) leads from Avers-Juf southeastwards through the pasture slopes.
+At the top of the pass, the view opens up to the south to the Engadine and Bergell mountains.
+The descent leads past the Leg da Sett to the Septimer Pass (2,310 m), from where you can descend to Casaccia in Bregaglia.

-In the Middle Ages, around the 11th century, the Septimer is considered one of the most important Alpine crossings.
+In the Middle Ages, from about the 11th century, the Septimer was considered one of the most important Alpine crossings.
 The reasons for this were on the one hand geographical-topographical (direct north-south axis), on the other hand political.
-Through generous imperial donations, the Bishop of Chur had come into possession of the territories along the Upper Road; this position of power allowed him to direct transit traffic to "his" road.
-At the latest the expansion of Julierstrasse 1820-1826 meant the end of the Septimer as a transit pass.
-For the Bivio – Avers – Bergell region, however, it was important until the 19th century and partly until the middle of the 20th century.
+Through generous imperial donations, the Bishop of Chur came into possession of the territories along the Obere Strasse.
+This position of power allowed him to direct transit traffic onto "his" road.
+At the latest the expansion of the Julierstrasse 1820-1826 meant the end for the Septimer as a transit pass.
+For the region Bivio – Avers – Bergell, however, it had its importance until the 19th century and partly until the middle of the 20th century.

 Any hiking trail closures/restrictions or diversions can be found here.